Their coronavirus vaccine candidate has made them billionaires. This modest German Turkish couple doesn’t own a car.

 Elegant but unproven, RNA experiments leap to the front in coronavirus vaccine race.
 Will they work?

-Sahin said he hadn’t closely followed the science of the novel coronavirus spreading in China, but Jan.
+Sahin said he hadn’t closely followed the science of the novel coronavirus spreading in China, but on Jan.
 24 he received a scientific paper that rang alarm bells.
-It outlined both serious cases and an asymptomatic carrier.
-He Googled Wuhan and saw it was a well-connected mega city with an international airport.
+It described both serious cases and an asymptomatic carrier.
+He Googled “Wuhan” and saw it was a well-connected megacity with an international airport.

 “That’s the full pattern you need for a pandemic virus,” he said.